 Realistically speaking, it couldn’t have been more than fifteen hours since Neave had started fighting the demon.
-However, it felt like an eternity, even more so than the countless years he had spent staring at the demon.
+However, it felt like an eternity.
+Especially in contrast to the utter boredom he had experienced for heavens knew how long.

-He had probably looped well over several hundred times by now.
-Fighting the demon barehanded was a tremendously difficult task.
 The main problem was that Neave was just a child.
-Trying to fist-fight an adult-sized demon, not to mention, an adult-sized demon with supernatural strength, was just… Well, impossible.
-Maybe not impossible in general, but for him, it most certainly wasn’t a possibility.
+Trying to fist-fight an adult-sized demon, not to mention an adult-sized demon with supernatural strength, was just… Well, impossible, outright.

-In fact, he didn’t have anything at all going for him.
+He didn’t have anything at all going for him whatsoever.

-While his absolute disadvantage was the main contributing factor to his failure to fight the demon, his stubbornness was the main reason why he was making no progress at all.
+While his absolute disadvantage was the main contributing factor to his failure to fight the demon, his stubbornness was the main reason he was making no progress.

 Neave was horrible at fighting, but it wasn’t like he didn’t know how to fight.
 He knew the theory.
-Even if you ignored the fact that he grew up in a martial arts sect, he had read many texts that covered the basics of hand-to-hand combat, even in texts that weren’t at all related to fighting.
+Even if one ignored that he grew up in a martial arts sect, he had read many texts that covered the basics of hand-to-hand combat, even in texts that weren’t related to fighting.

-But some stubborn part of him just refused to even attempt to borrow from that pool of wisdom, so he charged at the demon trying to figure everything out entirely on his own.
-When he eventually gave up on that, after over a hundred failed attempts, he conceded that actually striking the demon wasn’t entirely necessary.
+But some stubborn part of him refused to borrow from that pool of wisdom, so he charged at the demon, trying to figure everything out entirely on his own.
+When he eventually gave up on that, after over a hundred failed attempts, he conceded that striking the demon wasn’t wholly necessary.

-So Neave, rather than focus on delivering the one-punch killing blow, decided to just dodge for a while.
-This too ended in many restarts,
+So Neave decided to dodge for a while rather than focus on delivering the one-punch killing blow.
+This, too, ended in many restarts,

 But he was also seeing progress.